aiven/devportal/docs/products/postgresql/howto/pagila.rst

 Ready for a challenge?
 ----------------------
-After playing around with the sample queries, can you use SQL statements to answer some these questions?
+After playing around with the sample queries, can you use SQL statements to answer some of these questions?

 1. What is the total revenue of each rental store?